 But even Pinatubo and Novarupta are small fry compared with other volcanic monsters of the past.
 In 1883 the island of Krakatoa in Indonesia blew apart, killing at least 40,000 people and throwing out 20 km3 of rock, ash, and pumice, in an ear-splitting explosion that was heard 3,500 km away in Perth, Australia, where it was mistaken for cannon-fire.
 Barograph readings showed that the pressure wave from the event traveled around the Earth 7 times before finally fading out.
 The settlement of Merak on the northwestern tip of Java was washed away in seconds by a tidal wave towering almost 50 m high, and ships as far away as South Africa were rocked as the residues of powerful tsunamis buffeted their hulls.

 In more modern times, an eruption in Iceland had not only global climatic effects but eventually led to the deaths about 20% of the island's population and many more people beyond.
 Air travelers were made painfully aware in 2010 of the ability of Icelandic volcanoes to influence affairs far beyond their shores.
 But the recent discharge of lava beneath the Eyjafjallajokull glacier which caused billowing clouds of fine ash to puther across northern and western Europe, grounding flights for days on end, was nothing compared to the eruption of Laki 227 years earlier.

-A great cloud of sulphuric acid droplets began to drift over Europe and then further eastwards until it affected the entire northern hemisphere.
-In Germany, France, and Britain, people began choking on the mysterious fog, the sulphuric acid corroding their lungs, even though no one at the time had any clue what was causing the illness.
+A great cloud of sulfuric acid droplets began to drift over Europe and then further eastwards until it affected the entire northern hemisphere.
+In Germany, France, and Britain, people began choking on the mysterious fog, the sulfuric acid corroding their lungs, even though no one at the time had any clue what was causing the illness.
 In Britain alone, parish records suggest that 20,000 deaths, many of them of farm laborers, were attributable to the toxic cloud in the summer of 1783.
 July of that year also equaled the warmest month in three centuries, and was followed, courtesy of the build-up of radiation-reflecting sulfates in the stratosphere, by one of the coldest winters on record.